oliverschwartz/leet/README.md

 # Leet
-## A series of optimized solutions to LeetCode solutions.
+## A series of optimized solutions to LeetCode problems.
 ### Contents:
 2d_matrix_search
 3sum